 The University of Mary Washington is committed to ensuring that all students have the same opportunities to successfully participate and learn in online courses as they do in traditional, face-to-face courses.

-To this end, we will make every effort to make sure the media we create in this online courses should be developed and presented in ways that are universally accessible
+To this end, I will make every effort to make sure the media I create in this online courses should be developed and presented in ways that are universally accessible

 Images should be optimized and include descriptive “alt” tags